 Focus on effective planning

-The Finance for Managers program runs through a simulated year.
-Teams are looking at short-term results and long-term goals.
+In this simulation, teams manage their companies through a simulated year, looking at short-term results and long-term goals.
 This involves forecasting and constant decision-making on such issues as pricing, capacity, borrowing, R&D, cost structure, and cash flow.

 Tracking company performance